 Need assistance with releases from a CDCR institution or facility?

-This website will provide information for County Probation staff who supervise offenders who have been released on PRCS from a CDCR institution.
+This website will provide information for County Probation staff who supervise inmates who have been released on Postrelease Community Supervision (PRCS) from a California Department of Corrections and Rehabilitation (CDCR) institution.

 The documents included in the Release Program Study (RPS) and Pre-Release Packet represent a brief history of the inmate from reception to release.
-They contain informational documents that specify the offender’s case factors, proposed residence, employment, institutional adjustment, supervision determination, reporting instructions, and any medical and mental health disabilities.
-The Pre-Release Packets are provided to better assist County Probation staff in managing the offender on probation.
+They contain informational documents that specify the inmates case factors, proposed residence, employment, institutional adjustment, supervision determination, reporting instructions, and any medical and mental health disabilities.
+The Pre-Release Packets are provided to better assist County Probation staff in managing the inmates on probation.

-The Pre-Release process begins at the institution with the Parole Service Analyst who documents the inmate’s release plans onto the RPS, and is concluded by Case Records Services staff, who compile the documents listed in the Pre-Release Checklist.
+The Pre-Release process begins at the institution with the Parole Service Associate or Correctional Counselor (Camp) who documents the inmate’s release plans onto the RPS, and is concluded by Case Records Services staff, who compile the documents listed in the Pre-Release Checklist.

-How do I contact an Institution about an offender’s release?
+How do I contact an Institution about an inmate’s release?

-You may contact the Institution PRCS Liaison on the attached Liaison List for questions regarding the following topics.
+You may contact the Institution PRCS Liaison on the Institution PRCS County Liaison List for questions regarding the following topics.
 The Institution PRCS Liaison is best equipped to handle questions or concerns regarding an inmate currently housed at the institution.

 - Release Program Study

 - CDCR Form 1515-CS, Notice and Conditions of PRCS and/or Special Conditions